patrickhener/goshs/README.md

 Usage: goshs [options]

 Web server options:
-	-i	The ip/if-name to listen on	(default: 0.0.0.0)
-	-p	The port to listen on		(default: 8000)
+	-i	The ip/if-name to listen on			(default: 0.0.0.0) -p	The port to listen on				(default: 8000)
-	-d	The web root directory		(default: current working path)
+	-d	The web root directory				(default: current working path) -w	Also serve using webdav protocol	(default: false) -wp	The port to listen on for webdav	(default: 8001)

 TLS options:
 	-s	Use TLS